scollinselliott/lakhesis/README.md

 will necessarily be well seriated.
 The selection of row and column elements in the input is accordingly an intrinsic part of the task of seriation.
-In this respect, `lakhesis` seeks to complement existing methods in `R`, by focusing on binary data.
+In this respect, `lakhesis` seeks to complement existing methods in `R`, focusing on binary data, by providing an interactive, graphical means of selecting seriated sequences.
 It uses correspondence analysis, a mainstay technique for seriation, which is then fit to a reference curve that represents “ideally” seriated data.
 Multiple seriations can be run on partial subsets of the initial incidence